-Maranatha is moving forward with the preparations for this project in faith that it will be able to take place as planned.
-However, there is always a chance that situations can change as countries adapt to this post-covid world.
+Maranatha is moving forward on preparations for this mission trip in faith that the project will take place as planned.
+However, there is always a chance that situations will change as countries adapt to the pandemic.
 If you are planning on participating, please go ahead and register.
-However, you may consider waiting to book flight itineraries or may choose to purchase additional flight insurance to minimize the potential risk if this trip is unable to take place as planned.
+However, you may consider waiting to book flight itineraries or choose to purchase additional flight insurance to minimize potential risks, such as schedule adjustments or flight cancellations.
 We will update you if the status of this project changes.